Search

 Stirring honey in basil seed drink with honey dipper.

-❺ Combine saffron water, rose water, and lemon juice in a jar filled with 3 cups of water.
+❺ Filled a big jar with 3 cups of water, then combined saffron water, rose water, and lemon juice.
 While the water is still lukewarm, add honey to the jar and stir well.
-Adjust the amount of honey accordingly.
+Adjust the sweetness accordingly.

-❻ Strain the basil seeds with a fine mesh strainer, discard the water, and transfer the soaked basil seeds to the jar.
+❻ Strain the basil seeds through a fine-mesh strainer, discard the water, and transfer the soaked basil seeds to the jar.

 Pouring a jar of traditional Iranian basil seed drink with honey into a glass